Dr Piera Morlacchi

 In addition to my full time position at Sussex, I have held a number of visiting positions at other institutions.
 In 2006, I was a Summer Fellow at Centre for Advanced Study in the Behavioral Sciences (CASBS), Stanford University, California and a visiting scholar at the Santa Fe Institute, New Mexico.
 Between 2007 and 2008, I was a Senior Research Fellowin the International Center for Health Outcomes and Innovation Research (InCHOIR) and Adjunct Associate Research Scientist in the Department of Surgery, Columbia University, New York.
 In 2011, during the summer, I was a Visiting Professor at the University of Southern Denmark.
 Currently, I hold a Visiting Professor position at the University of Trento, Italy.

-Senior Lecturer in the School of Business, Management and Economics (BMEc).
+Senior Lecturer, in the Department of Business and Management (BAM) and in Science and Technology Policy Research (SPRU), the School of Business, Management and Economics (BMEc).

 Convenor of the MSc in Management and Entrepreneurship (2009 - present).